-Otherwise, simply let them know if you’re unable to restock them for a few weeks due to craft show prep.
+Otherwise, simply let them know if you’re unable to restock them for a few weeks due to craft show preperation.

 As mentioned, it’s helpful to have all your stock completed at least a few days before the event.
 This will give you enough time to check off the tasks below and maybe you’ll even have time to relax the night before the event! (that was usually a pipe dream for me;)

-Here are some tasks you may need to complete in the final days before an event:
+Here are some preparation tasks you may need to complete in the final days before an event:

 Find more checklists in MAKE MORE MONEY AT CRAFT FAIRS including:

 And if you don’t want the full ebook but would love the set of checklists and printables, you can purchase them for $5 (CAD) here.